ikamkuen/AdvancedMouseScript-5Buttons/README.md

 While [X-Mouse Button Control](https://www.highrez.co.uk/downloads/xmousebuttoncontrol.htm) also provides similar customization with a more user-friendly user interface, it doesn't allow you to use a button's original function after you set it as a modifier button.
 For example, if you set your forward button as a modifier button for a function layer, you cannot press it to use the forward function anymore.
 With AutoHotkey, using a button as a modifer while preserving its original function is possible.

+I have also made another version for 3-button mice, which can be found [here](https://github.com/ikamkuen/BasicMouseScript-3Buttons/tree/main).

 ## Requirements
 - [AutoHotkey](https://www.autohotkey.com/) installed computer
 - A 5-button mouse, which includes left button, right button, middle button, back button and forward button

 ## Installation
 After installing AutoHotkey on your computer, download the MouseHotkeys.ahk file to run it.
+### Set it to run on boot
+Having to click the script every time you want to use it can be annoying.
+To avoid this, you can set the script to run upon boot.
+Detailed setup guide for Windows can be found [here](https://support.microsoft.com/en-us/windows/configure-startup-applications-in-windows-115a420a-0bff-4a6f-90e0-1934c844e473).

+Hint: You can put shortcuts instead of the file itself into the startup folder

 ## Customization
 If you want to edit this script, open the script file with any text editor, such as Notepad or Notepad++, and edit as you like.